FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Plugin Technical Reference Manual/FLO-2D Plugin Technical Reference Manual.rst

 *Figure 36.
 Landuse with Initial Abstraction.*

-The intersection between the landuse and grid element gives an area weighted average for the initial abstraction (Eq.
+The intersection between the landuse and grid element gives an area weighted average for the initial abstraction equation (10):
-10):

 .. math::
    :label: